jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 // App.svelte
 ```

-- any object that implements `subscribe` is a store, so you can create custom stores that add their own logic and/or hide the default set and update methods:
+- any object that implements `subscribe` is a store, so you can create custom stores that add their own logic and/or hide the default set and update methods

 ```js
 function createCount() {